mmagnus/rna-tools/README.md

 What is fun here?

 + you see input & output -- this is what you want to get?
-+ it's tested via travis! -- it (should) alwasy works as you just want!
++ it's tested via Travis! -- it (should) always works as you just want!
-+ my miss a converter you like, just do it yourself (build from brick-like functions)
++ you miss a converter you would like to have?
+Just Do It Yourself - compose your converter/parsre from LEGO brick-like functions, see `--rosetta2generic`)

 .. or you want to use the lib as the program: